compusciencing/compusciencing.github.io/_posts/2020-09-07-project-requirements.md

 I meet with students weekly.
 These meetings can take anywhere from five minutes to one hour, and we can occasionally skip a meeting or add additional meetings as needed.

 To prepare for meetings, I require all students to **submit a weekly update the night before we meet**.
 Updates help me prepare for questions and issues, and they provide you with all the information you'll need for your final report (see the [Report section](#report) below).

 For weekly reports, I would like you to use my [GitHub Reports Template](https://github.com/anthonyjclark/reports-template).
+You can also include a similar file structure inside your main project repository in a directory called "reports"--meaning you don't *have* to clone that repository.

-Please send me a link on Slack to your report the day before we meet.
+**Please send me a link on Slack to your report the day before we meet.**

 # Grade Justification